jamesplease/redux-resource/docs/api-reference/get-resources.md

 - You don't _always_ need to use this method to access resources.
 Just need one resource?
 If the resource is on the `books` slice, you can directly access it via `store.getState().books.resources[bookId]`.

-### Deprecations

-- In v1.x of Resourceful Redux, you can pass a `label` as the third argument to retrieve the list of IDs returned by a label.
-This behavior is deprecated, and slated to be removed in v2.0.0 of Resourceful Redux.
-In its place, you will be able to pass a `list` to get the resources associated with that list.